Su245811YZ/SFGS/README.md

 ## 2. XHumans Data Preparation

-Download the dataset from the following link:
+Download the dataset from the following link,extract together with files of the same name:

 Firstly：